ReadySteadyFlow/triangulate/README.md

 Once your site is created, navigate to https://localhost:3000/edit

-### Note on Respond 7

-Respond 7 will be continued to be maintained at https://github.com/madoublet/respond7.

 ### Contribute

-There are a number of ways you can support and contribute to Respond.
-Learn more at https://respondcms.com/contribute.html
+There are a number of ways you can support and contribute to Triangulate.
+Learn more at https://triangulate.io/contribute.html

 ### Help and Support

-For support tag questions on Stack Overflow with respondcms: https://stackoverflow.com/questions/tagged/respondcms Submit bugs and issues at https://github.com/madoublet/respond/issues Email feature requests to matt@matthewsmith.com
+For support tag questions on Stack Overflow with triangulate: https://stackoverflow.com/questions/tagged/triangulate Submit bugs and issues at https://github.com/madoublet/triangulate/issues Email feature requests to matt@matthewsmith.com